Falling (accident): Surviving falls

 It was reported that two of the victims of the Lockerbie bombing survived for a brief period after hitting the ground (with the forward nose section fuselage in freefall mode), but died from their injuries before help arrived.

 Juliane Koepcke survived a long free fall resulting from the 24 December 1971, crash of LANSA Flight 508 (a LANSA Lockheed Electra OB-R-941 commercial airliner) in the Peruvian rainforest.
 The airplane was struck by lightning during a severe thunderstorm and exploded in mid air, disintegrating 2 mi up.
-Köpcke, who was 17 years old at the time, fell to earth still strapped into her seat.
+Koepcke, who was 17 years old at the time, fell to earth still strapped into her seat.
 The German Peruvian teenager survived the fall with only a broken collarbone, a gash to her right arm, and her right eye swollen shut.

 As an example of "freefall survival" that was not as extreme as sometimes reported in the press, a skydiver from Staffordshire was said to have plunged 6000 ft without a parachute in Russia and survived.
 James Boole said that he was supposed to have been given a signal by another skydiver to open his parachute, but it came two seconds too late.
 Boole, who was filming the other skydiver for a television documentary, landed on snow-covered rocks and suffered a broken back and rib.
 While he was lucky to survive, this was not a case of true freefall survival, because he was flying a wingsuit, greatly decreasing his vertical speed.
 This was over descending terrain with deep snow cover, and he impacted while his parachute was beginning to deploy.
 Over the years, other skydivers have survived accidents where the press has reported that no parachute was open, yet they were actually being slowed by a small area of tangled parachute.
 They might still be very lucky to survive, but an impact at 80 mph is much less severe than the 120 mph that might occur in normal freefall.

 Parachute jumper and stuntman Luke Aikins successfully jumped without a parachute from about 25000 ft into a 10000 sqft net in California, US, on 30 July 2016.